google/oatts/README.md

 ## Goal

-The goal of `oatts` is to provide a standalone module for generating Node.js unit test code scaffolding based on a given Open API document.
+The goal of `oatts` is to provide a standalone module for generating Node.js unit test code scaffolding based on a given OpenAPI specification.

 The hope is that by providing such a tool, API developers will be encouraged to test the contract between their spec and backend early, often and continuously as the project grows.